ashn-dot-dev/compute-sdk-cpp/quickstart/README.md

 - `cmake` and `make`
 - `wasi-sdk`, version `25.0` \*

-\* Already included if you used one of the `-quickstart-wasi-sdk-` tarballs.
+\* Already included if you used one of the `...-wasi-sdk-...` quickstart tarballs.
 Otherwise, assumed to be located at `/opt/wasi-sdk`.
 If you place it elsewhere, you'll need to pass `-DWASI_SDK=/path/to/wasi-sdk-dist` when you configure with `cmake`.

 ### Getting Started